Holiday

 Acts of Kindness

-Elves can be naughty at times, but they also have big hearts.
+Elves can be naughty at times, but they also have huge hearts.
 One way to teach our kids gratitude during this holiday season is by having your elf encourage acts of kindness for the 25 days they visit your home.
-In many ways, this can be very impactful for your little children as they learn the value of helping others in a method accessible for their development.
-Blogger Pam Dana from Over the Big Moon has touching printable good deed cards that can teach your kids that this holiday season is about being grateful and helping those in need.
+Little kids can learn the value of helping others in an age-appropriate way.
+Blogger Pam Dana from Over the Big Moon has printable good deed cards that can teach your kids that this holiday season is about being grateful and helping those in need.

 Source: @mrscofieldandco

-Inevitably, your little elf must bid farewell by Christmas Eve because their job is done.
+Inevitably, your little elf will bid farewell by Christmas Eve because their job is done.
 But it can be framed as a moment to express appreciation for your elf.
 You can make it a simple goodbye or do something extra special for their final act of the year.
 Of course, you will explain to your little ones that your scout elf will return next season, so the countdown will begin once again!
+Check out these Elf on the Shelf ideas for departures:

 A Goodbye Letter